Biography of Andy Kerr

-Through 2013, Kerr has been intimately involved in with the establishment or expansion of 46 Wilderness Areas and 47 Wild and Scenic Rivers, 13 congressionally legislated special management areas, 15 Oregon Scenic Waterways, and one proclaimed national monument.
+Through 2017, Kerr has been closely involved in with the establishment or expansion of 46 Wilderness Areas and 47 Wild and Scenic Rivers, 13 congressionally legislated special management areas, 15 Oregon Scenic Waterways, one proclaimed national monument (and later expanded).
 He has testified before congressional committees on several occasions.

 He has lectured at all of Oregon's leading universities and colleges, as well at Harvard and Yale.
 Kerr has appeared numerous times on national television news and feature programs and has published numerous articles on environmental matters.
 He is a dropout of Oregon State University.

 Kerr authored Oregon Desert Guide: 70 Hikes (The Mountaineers Books, 2000) and Oregon Wild: Endangered Forest Wilderness (Timber Press, 2004).
 His articles on solar energy, energy efficiency and public policy have appeared in Home Power magazine.

 Kerr participated, by personal invitation of President Clinton, in the Northwest Forest Conference held in Portland in 1993 for which Willamette Week gave Kerr a “No Surrender Award.”